Follow Water Calendar

 The Austrian forester and natural philosopher Viktor Schauberger (1885-1958) perceived many ways of altering a river’s flow, not by trying to steer water into a particular course, but by creating conditions for water to self-organize into a new flow pattern. … Continue reading

-Tagged alternative water flow, erosion, flow shaping, meandering, river restoration, Schauberger, self-organization, self-organizing flow, Viktor Schauberger, vortex generation
+Tagged erosion, flow shaping, meandering, river restoration, Schauberger, self-organization, self-organizing flow, Viktor Schauberger, vortex generation

 In the autumn, leaves fall onto the ground, into the small ponds forming here and there, soon with brownish amber-coloured water.
 Resting for a moment on the surface, until a splash or a footstep causes it to cross the surface … Continue reading